kachraz/kz-itjs-1/WX/aiz/he1/e1/README.md

 # Binary Analysis & Reverse Engineering
 sudo apt install gdb radare2 binwalk ghidra checksec strings objdump sudo apt install volatility3 foremost steghide exiftool

+# Some tools might need manual download and install for that you have to follow this process:

+# This same pattern works for any external tool:

+- Download/compile the tool
+- Place it somewhere in $PATH (like /usr/local/bin/)
+- Make it executable (chmod +x)
+- Restart your HexStrike server (to refresh tool cache)
+- Check /health endpoint to confirm detection
+- The key is making sure the tool is executable and in a directory that's in your $PATH environment variable!

+# How hexstrike looks for the tools:

+- which command searches all directories in $PATH
+- Returns full path if tool exists and is executable
+- Your project marks it as available if which succeeds
+- Tool is now usable in all the scan functions
 ```

 **☁️ Cloud Security Tools:**